 C.A.P.T.
 (Citizens and Police Together) is a local, non-profit organization which offers financial and volunteer support for many of the Abington Township Police Department’s community projects.
 C.A.P.T. is dedicated to reducing crime and the fear of crime, by strengthening the Abington community through organized community events, educational and awareness programs, and intergenerational activities for youth and adults.

 C.A.P.T. also coordinates events and resources which are intended to foster an ongoing partnership between the Abington community and the Abington Township Police Department.
 Leadership for C.A.P.T. is provided by a panel of community stakeholders representing schools, businesses, health care organizations, local youth, and individual community volunteers.

 This successful and unique C.A.P.T. program established in 1995 brings together youth and adults in a community fundraising event that occurs in an atmosphere free of drugs, alcohol, tobacco and violence.
 Participants form 10-person teams with one member continuously walking, running or jogging around a track for 24 hours.
 Entertainment, food and fun abound in a spirit of community cooperation.
 Months of planning and preparation go into making this annual event a reality.
 Students, adults, the Abington School District, and the community all work together, raising funds which improve the Abington community in the form of C.A.P.T. grants and initiatives.
-For more information about the 24-Hour Relay Challenge, e-mail Community Policing Coordinator Jack Murphy.
+For more information about the 24-Hour Relay Challenge, e-mail Community Policing Coordinator Kaitlyn Metzinger.

 Abington Dog Walk & Watch Program